 Tier 2 approaches are likely to involve a more detailed stratification of management systems than in Tier 1 if sufficient data are available.
-This can include further subdividing annual cropping input categories (e.g. low, medium, high, and high with amendment), rice cultivation, perennial cropping systems, and set-asides.
+This can include further subdivisions of annual cropping input categories (i.e., low, medium, high, and high with amendment), rice cultivation, perennial cropping systems, and set-asides.
 It is good practice to further subdivide default classes based on empirical data that demonstrates significant differences in soil organic C storage among the proposed categories.
-In addition, Tier 2 approaches can incorporate a finer stratification of climate regions and soil types.
+In addition, Tier 2 approaches can involve a finer stratification of climate regions and soil types.
 Tier 2 methods may require area descriptions of higher resolution than those in Tier 1.
-In any case, rigorous criteria should be applied so that emissions in the base year and removals in each year of the commitment period are neither under- nor overestimated.
+In any case, rigorous criteria should be applied so that emissions in the base year and removals in the inventory year are neither under- nor overestimated.